cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 USE AT YOUR OWN RISK.

-This is a workaround/hack for setting custom single-pass stereo view-projection (off-axis) matrices in HDRP.
+This is a hack for instanced single pass stereo with custom views in HDRP for supporting stereoscopic displays and video projections that need user dependent perspective rendering.

-The approach is to overwrite the XRPass in HDCamera with a custom setup.
-If HDRP sees that camera.xr has two views it's largely fooled to just render single pass stereo, except it raises a few issues that this hack then fixes.
-Finally, OnEndCameraRendering the target texture is then blitted to a SBS texture.
+In broad strokes, the approach is to add a custom XRPass to XRLayout during HDRenderPipeline.Render() and use OnEndCameraRendering to blit to a SBS texture.

-The officially recommended way to do this is by writing and compiling your own OpenXR provider ([NOT](https://discussions.unity.com/t/using-unity-xr-sdk-to-build-my-own-ar-plug-in/904304/13) a XR Provider plugin as has been previosly stated).
-Yes, writing a plugin ... just to do the equivalent of the (now obsolete) camera.SetStereoViewMatrices() and camera.SetStereoProjectionMatrices() methods
+The officially recommended solution is to write and compile your own OpenXR provider ([NOT](https://discussions.unity.com/t/using-unity-xr-sdk-to-build-my-own-ar-plug-in/904304/13) a XR Provider plugin as has been previosly stated).
+Yes, writing a plugin ... just to do the equivalent of the (now obsolete) camera.SetStereoViewMatrices() and camera.SetStereoProjectionMatrices() methods.

 Based on Unity 6000.1.1f1, HDRP 17.1.0 (May 2025).